Chhrone/LDTP-Media/README.md

 - **Models**: Handle data and API interactions
 - **Views**: Render the UI components
 - **Presenters**: Connect models and views, handling business logic
+- **Utils**: Reusable utility functions and handlers

+### Code Organization

+The codebase is organized with clean code principles:

+- **Separation of Concerns**: Each component has a single responsibility
+- **Modular Design**: Functionality is extracted into reusable modules
+- **Consistent Naming**: Clear and descriptive naming conventions
+- **Minimal Comments**: Comments only for complex logic, self-documenting code

 ## 🚀 Getting Started